 - Current Law

-- S. 1642
+- S. 1642 passed July 24, 2007

 - H.R.
-4137 as Reported by the House Committee on Education and Labor
+4137 passed February 7, 2008

-Topic Current Law S. 1642 H.R.
-4137 Committee Bill Student achievement Current law requires accreditors to examine institution or program success with regard to student achievement by taking into account the school's mission along with certain forms of evidence, "including, as appropriate, consideration of course completion, State licensing examinations, and job placement rates."
+Topic Current Law S. 1642 (passed July 24, 2007) H.R.
+4137 (passed February 7, 2008) Student Achievement Current law requires accreditors to examine institution or program success with regard to student achievement by taking into account the school's mission along with certain forms of evidence, "including, as appropriate, consideration of course completion, State licensing examinations, and job placement rates."
 [20 U.S.C. § 1099b(a)(5)] Current law also requires institutions to publish completion or graduation rates for "certificate- or degree-seeking, full-time undergraduate students."
-[20 U.S.C. § 1092(a)(1)(L)] The Senate bill would require accreditors to have standards that assess success with respect to student achievement in relation to the institution's mission, which may include different standards for different institutions or programs, as established by the institution, including, as appropriate, consideration of State licensing examinations and job placement rates.
+[20 U.S.C. § 1092(a)(1)(L)] The Senate bill would require accreditors to have standards that assess "success with respect to student achievement in relation to the institution's mission, which may include different standards for different institutions or programs, as established by the institution, including, as appropriate, consideration of State licensing examinations and job placement rates."
 [491] In addition the bill prohibits the Secretary from promulgating any additional regulations with respect to this subsection.
-[491] The House bill would not amend current law regarding student achievement but would prohibit the Secretary from promulgating any additional regulations with respect to this subsection.
-[496] Transfer of credit Current law generally is silent on transfer of credit.
-The 1998 Higher Education Act reauthorization called for a U.S. Department of Education study to evaluate policies or practices instituted by federally recognized The Senate bill would require accreditors to review that institutions have a transfer of credit policy that establishes the criteria regarding transfer of credit earned at another institution and that the policy is The House bill is identical to the Senate bill.
-It would require accreditors to confirm that institutions have a transfer of credit policy that establishes the criteria regarding transfer of credit earned at another institution and that the
+[491] The House bill would require accreditors to have standards that assess "success with respect to student achievement in relation to the institution's mission, which may include different standards for different institutions or programs, as established by the institution, including, as appropriate, consideration of State licensing examinations, course completion and job placement rates."
+[496] In addition, the bill prohibits the Secretary from promulgating any additional regulations with respect to this subsection.
+[496] Transfer of Credit Current law generally is silent on transfer of credit.
+The 1998 Higher Education Act reauthorization called for a U.S. Department of Education study to evaluate policies or practices instituted by federally recognized accreditors regarding treatment of The Senate bill would require that accreditors review institutions to confirm that they have a transfer of credit policy that establishes the criteria regarding transfer of credit earned at another institution and that the policy is publicly disclosed.
+The rule of The House bill is identical to the Senate bill.
+It would require accreditors to confirm that institutions have a transfer of credit policy that establishes the criteria regarding transfer of credit earned at another institution and that the policy is publicly